jbarkhan/blog/content/posts/detection-engineering-what-matters-and-can-you-measure-success.md

 Despite the limited amount of information, some of the concepts I have come across in my research might be constituent parts of good answers and are helpful in their current form.
 I aim to explore some of those in this post and future posts.

 There are several reasons I have been thinking about detection engineering.
-Firstly, I work in detection and response and it constitute a large part of what I do day-to-day.
+Firstly, I work in detection and response and it constitutes a large part of what I do day-to-day.
 Secondly, and more importantly, I have come to appreciate the significant way in which it underpins and enables defensive operational awareness and the role it plays in causing the adversary a great deal of pain.

 My plan is to start with discussing these questions at a high level and work my way down to the details.
 But I make no promises to adhere to that plan.
 To that end, I have one outcome I am ultimately trying to achieve on this journey:
 > Fix a bit of the murky thought cloud in my head by distilling it into writing that makes a little bit of sense.